-While the following factors are not usually a major priority when considering a balance transfer credit card, they should still generally be factored into choosing a new card.
+While the following factors aren’t usually a major priority when considering a balance transfer credit card, they should still generally be factored into choosing a new card.

 - The cash advance rate.

-This is the interest rate you’ll be charged when you get cash from an ATM or for cash-equivalent purchases such as travelers’ cheques or gambling tokens.
+This is the interest rate you’ll be charged when you get cash from an ATM or for cash-equivalent purchases such as gambling tokens.

 - Cash advance fee.

-A charge of 1–3.5% of your transaction amount is applied for every cash advance transaction you make on your card.
+A charge of up to 5% of your transaction amount may be applied to every cash advance transaction you make on your card.
 This is in addition to the cash advance interest rate.

 - Complimentary extras.

-Many credit cards include additional perks to sweeten the deal, such as complimentary travel insurance or concierge services.
+Many credit cards include additional perks, such as complimentary travel insurance or concierge services.
 These extras are usually reflected in the cost of the annual fee, so make sure you’re not paying for things you don’t need and eroding your interest savings.

 Some cards have their own rewards programs or frequent flyer programs, which let you earn points for new spending on your credit card.
 Since they often come with higher annual fees, carefully consider what you need and what you’re actually paying for.
-Note that balance transfers are not eligible for these points, and remember that new purchases could attract high interest charges if you already have a balance transfer on the card.
+Note that balance transfers usually aren’t eligible for these points, and new purchases could attract high-interest charges if you already have a balance transfer on the card.

 - Foreign transaction fees.

 This fee applies when you use your card abroad or for online purchases from an international retailer.
-It’s usually around 2–3% of each transaction.
+It’s usually around 2% to 3% of each transaction.

-An additional note on purchase rates: If you know you’ll need to make purchases with the new card straight away, you may want to look at 0% balance transfer and 0% purchase rate credit cards — just make sure you know when each of the promotional periods end as the purchase rate promotional period is usually shorter than that of the balance transfer.
+An additional note on purchase rates: If you know you’ll need to make purchases with the new card straight away, you may want to look at 0% intro APR balance transfer and purchase rate credit cards — just make sure you know when each of the promotional periods end as one can be shorter than the other.